vedderb/vesc_pkg/vesc_x3_bridge/README_esp-in.md

 ## This is only half the bridge

-This package and the **NinebotX3Bridge VESC** package need each other -- neither is useful installed alone.
-NinebotX3Bridge VESC goes on the VESC that owns throttle input, a different physical device than VESC Express, so this package (which only targets Express) can't install it.
+This package and the **VESC X3 Bridge STM** package need each other -- neither is useful installed alone.
+VESC X3 Bridge STM goes on the VESC that owns throttle input, a different physical device than VESC Express, so this package (which only targets Express) can't install it.
 Multi-motor setups also need a slave-variant script on the additional motor(s) -- see the
-NinebotX3Bridge VESC package's README.
+VESC X3 Bridge STM package's README.

 PCB design files (open source): https://github.com/Finnn-glitch/VESCXPRESS2X3Bridge_PCB